nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 Furthermore, there will also be an award for novel ideas, as well as the best student submission.

 **Lidar track**:
-* Only lidar input (i.e. lidar segmentation annotations in nuScenes-lidarseg) allowed.
+* Only lidar segmentation annotations from nuScenes-lidarseg are allowed.
 * External data or map data <u>not allowed</u>.
 * May use pre-training.

 **Open track**:
-* Any sensor input (bounding boxes from nuScenes, segmentation masks from nuImages, etc.) allowed.
+* All nuScenes, nuScenes-lidarseg and nuImages annotations are allowed.
 * External data and map data allowed (these include lidar segmentation annotations and bounding boxes from other datasets).
 * May use pre-training.